sebelga/ionic-advanced-carousel/README.md

 # ionic-advanced-carousel
-Carousel directive for Ionic Frameworks that allows any custom template as an item.
+Carousel directive for Ionic Frameworks that let you use any custom template as an item.